-Undeveloped reserves are attributed by Sproule, Ryder Scott and GLJ in accordance with standards and procedures contained in the COGE Handbook.
+Undeveloped reserves are attributed in accordance with standards and procedures contained in the COGE Handbook.
 Proved undeveloped reserves are those reserves that can be estimated with a high degree of certainty and are expected to be recovered from known accumulations where a significant expenditure is required to render them capable of production.
 Probable undeveloped reserves are those reserves that are less certain to be recovered than proved reserves and are expected to be recovered from known accumulations where a significant expenditure is required to render them capable of production.